-Saint Louis University School of Law's one-year LL.M. degree for foreign law graduates provides an introduction to U.S. law for highly qualified individuals seeking to enhance their legal careers.
+Saint Louis University School of Law's one-year LL.M. degree in American law for foreign law graduates provides an introduction to U.S. law for highly qualified individuals seeking to enhance their legal careers.
 The Center for International and Comparative Law has offered this program since 1991.
 Read on for more information or apply now.

 "Saint Louis University School of Law's LL.M. degree program gave me a thorough understanding of how the American legal system works.
 It also gave me the opportunity to form the necessary professional relationships to start my legal career in St. Louis.
 One of the great strengths of the program is the close professor-student interaction, which always made me feel that the faculty truly cared about my professional success."